 There are four different servers that play a role within the TICS architecture model:

 It is possible to install the logical servers mentioned above on one or more physical machines.
 All logical servers can reside on a single machine or each logical server can run on its own separate machine.
-Mixed combinations are also possible, where multiple servers run on a single machine, but the other servers on a separate machine.
+Mixed combinations are also possible, where multiple servers run on a single machine, and the remaining other servers each on a separate machine.
 For example, the file- and webserver may run on the same machine, while the database runs on a separate machine and the build server is yet another machine.
 The main motivation to decide how many physical machines are going to be used depends on the size of the organization/project.
 Organizations with less than 100 software engineers can typically do with one machine.
-It is possible to start installing everything on one machine and split up in a later stage.
+It is possible to start installing everything on one machine and split up at a later stage.

 When installing TICS, run the specific steps and installers on the physical machine for which the software is to be installed.
 The different servers are linked together by configuring them.